 - Release/ Release Protection - Remove content or resources from the protective scope of SSProtect

-- Convert or Conversion - Change data from ciphertext to plaintext, or vice-versa
+- Convert or Conversion - Transform data from ciphertext to plaintext, or vice-versa

 - Managed Open - The secure method of Converting managed ciphertext to plaintext while restricting access